 Your Laser Egg offers different display screens for various measurements.
 Press the Mode button located on the top of your Laser Egg to cycle between these screens to better analyze your air:

 The Air Quality Index, more commonly known as the AQI, is an index for reporting daily air quality that ranges from 0-500.
 The higher the AQI value, the greater the level of air pollution and the greater the health concern.

 For more information about AQI, feel free to take a look at our AQI wiki page.

 Indicates the number of particles >0.3 μm per 0.1 L of air.
 For more general information about PM2.5 and how you can manage fine dust, check out our blog post on particulate matter.

 Particle count, temperature, and humidity

-In order of appearance from top to bottom, each icon indicates the number of particles >0.3μm per 0.1L of air, temperature (in Fahrenheit or Celsius), and relative humidity.
+In order of appearance from top to bottom, the icons indicate the number of particles >0.3μm per 0.1L of air, temperature (in Fahrenheit or Celsius), and relative humidity.

 Local weather forecast and outdoor temperature